PaperPrototype/Intro-Coding-and-Computers/06 - Input + Loops/english.md

 ![argv in c](/Assets/argv.png)

-The word `argv` stands for "argument vector" (honestly this name is just a tradition).
+The word `argv` stands for "argument vector" (this name is just traditional, we could have named it anything we wanted).

 Lets use `argv` for a simple a program that gets our name, then prints it out along with a "hello" message.